pycodeDev/go-stemming/README.md

 # go-stemming

-This library is for stemming word
+This library is for stemming word, this only for indonesian languange

 ## Instalasi